Projects

 Events logging

 We log errors occurring for a project.
-Currently, they include errors related to the OpenAI API such as insufficient credits or the wrong OpenAI key.
-You can find the log entries in the Logs menu for your project:
+For example, they include errors related to the OpenAI API such as insufficient credits or the wrong OpenAI key.
+You can find the log entries in the Settings, logs, stats menu for your project:

 Statistics